 Inside, discover more about the history of Edinburgh Castle (and Scotland itself) by exploring its various exhibits including the Crown Jewels of Scotland, the National War Museum, the Castle Vaults, and St. Margaret’s Chapel, the oldest building in Edinburgh.

-Besides the castle itself, scamper along the battlements for superb views over New Town and to the Firth of Forth in the distance.
+Besides getting to explore this gem—indeed one of the best castles in Scotland!—also leave yourself some time to scamper along the battlements for superb views over New Town and to the Firth of Forth in the distance.

 - Opening Hours: 9:30am to 6:00pm (Apr 1 to Sep 30); 9:30am to 5:00pm (Oct 1 to Mar 31)